 Planning a trip to Malta?
-Get started with our ultimate Malta travel guide.
+Get started with my ultimate Malta travel guide.

 Here you will find the basics you need to know to start planning your perfect trip to Malta – and links to where you can find more information from my visit to this island nation.